 Learn how credit reports and scores work

-- Knowing how to read credit reports and scores is a crucial skill, especially if you want to build credit long term.
+- Knowing how to read credit reports and scores is a crucial skill, especially if you want to build credit long-term.
 Credit bureaus track your payment history, and then they supply this information to financial institutions and banks that issue credit cards and loans.
 Learn more about how to boost your credit score in our guide here.

 - A person’s credit history is used to calculate their credit score.
 Lenders use these credit scores to make the decision to lend or not to lend money to someone, and the interest rate they will charge on the loans.